asadovka/cyb_web2/browser-concept/README.md

 Left menu includes next functions:

-1. filtering (by transactions, contracts and blocks)
+1. filtering (objects)
-2. sorting function (is applied only for one category - transaction or contract or block)
+2. sorting function (is applied only for one selected object)
-3. total results found
+3. total results found stats

 Search results in general are shown as a list of objects.
 Each object has similar structure:
 1. Name of blockchain (Bitcoin, Ethereum)